8 Ways to Help a Child on the Autism Spectrum

 8. Make sure the child’s behavior plan is consistently implemented across settings.

-The plan should always include a way to change what’s happening before
+The plan should always include a way to change what’s happening before the behavior happens.

 This helps decrease the likelihood that the child will escalate.
 The plan should also include a replacement behavior or a way for the child to communicate the SAME NEED that he was trying to communicate through the behavior.